UniMath/agda-unimath/src/synthetic-homotopy-theory/universal-property-coequalizers.lagda.md

       ( up-coequalizer Y)
 ```

-### In an equivalences of coforks, one cofork is a coequalizer if and only if the other is
+### In an equivalence of coforks, one cofork is a coequalizer if and only if the other is

 In other words, given two coforks connected vertically with equivalences, as in
 the following diagram: